GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

   port: "8443"
 ```

-And to the s3inbox entry in the docker-compose.yml (a sample can be found under `storage-and-interfaces` in this repo) like:
+And to the `s3inbox` entry in the `docker-compose.yml` file (a sample can be found under `storage-and-interfaces` in this repository) like:
 ```yaml
 s3inbox:
   environment: